Ytterby: Chemical discoveries

 The mine's elemental history began in 1787, when Lieutenant Carl Axel Arrhenius found an unidentified black mineral.
 He had previously explored the area for a potential fortification.
 His hobby interest in chemistry led him to notice the unusually heavy black rock, which he and his friend Bengt Geijer examined with Sven Rinman.
 It was not until 1794 that Finnish chemist Johan Gadolin fully analysed the mineral and found that 38% of its composition was a new, unidentified earth element.
 Swedish chemist Anders Gustaf Ekeberg confirmed the discovery the following year and named it yttria, with the mineral named gadolinite.

 Many rare earth elements were discovered in the mineral gadolinite, which eventually proved to be the source of seven new elements that were named after the mineral ore and the area.
-These elements include yttrium (Y), erbium (Er), terbium (Tb), and ytterbium (Yb) and were first described in 1794, 1843, 1843, and 1878, respectively.
+These elements include yttrium (Y), erbium (Er), terbium (Tb) and ytterbium (Yb) and were first described in 1794, 1843, 1843, and 1878, respectively.
 In 1989 the ASM International society installed a plaque at the former entrance to the mine, commemorating the mine as a historical landmark.

 In addition, scandium (Sc) and three other lanthanides—holmium (Ho, named after Stockholm), thulium (Tm, named after Thule, a mythic analogue of Scandinavia), and gadolinium (Gd, after the chemist Johan Gadolin)—can trace their discovery to the same quarry.
+The transition metal tantalum (Ta, after the Greek mythological figure Tantalus) was also discovered in a mineral sample from Ytterby in 1802.

 The European Chemical Society gave the Ytterby mine and the industrial complex of ABEA, Crete, Greece its Historical Landmarks Awards for 2018.